The Thomas Crown Affair | 1999

 Crown’s suitably posh townhouse is the 1905 Henry T Sloane Mansion, 18 East 68th Street.
 Although the mansion really does boast its own wood-panelled ballroom, seven granite fireplaces and a vast marble staircase, the equally lavish interior seen in the film was recreated at Yonkers Stage, a vast warehouse space in – yes – Yonkers, which has also hosted filming for productions such as Will Smith thriller I Am Legend and Ridley Scott’s epic American Gangster.

 The entrance to ‘Crown Acquisitions’, Thomas Crown’s luxury office building, is the Bank of New York Mellon, 32 Old Slip, on the east corner of Front Street in Manhattan’s Financial District.

 As in 1968, a glamorous insurance agent is on the case – this time called Catherine Banning (Rene Russo).
 She sneakily ‘borrows’ Crown’s keys while they enjoy a meal at the Harry Cipriani Restaurant in the Sherry-Netherland Hotel, 781 Fifth Avenue.

-The ballroom of the ‘Pierre Hotel’ is no stranger to the screen, either – remember Al Pacino dancing the tango here in Scent of a Woman? – but this time, when Banning comes on strong to Crown, the pair are actually in the old library of Bronx College, University Avenue at West 181st Street.
+The ballroom of the ‘Pierre Hotel’ is no stranger to the screen, either – remember Al Pacino dancing the tango here in Scent of a Woman? – but this time, when Banning comes on strong to Crown, the pair are not in the hotel at all, but in the old library of Bronx College, University Avenue at West 181st Street in the Bronx.